 What makes you jump for joy, or laugh out loud?
 These 15 short films were filmed in some of the countries Oxfam works in, and they celebrate fun and games.
 Suitable for ages 5 to 9, they provide a snapshot into other children’s lives and help us all think about our human connections.

 Would you like to know about global days and festivals to help plan the curriculum in your school?
 Our new Global Wallplanner for the 2018-19 school year is just the thing for your classroom or staffroom wall.
-You can pre-order copies of our free wallplanner for the 2017-18 school year using our online form.
-It should be sent to you early in the […]
+You can order free copies of the wallplanner using our online form.
+Note that funding for free UK delivery is limited, so […]

 The Arab world is a diverse geographical region rich in culture and history.
 Arabic is spoken by more than 300 million people.
 This pack is designed to help primary school teachers introduce aspects of both Arabic language and culture to pupils.